elliotperviz/cmms/md/neb/README.md

   ```
   You should find that the further from the vacancy, the structural distortion will become smaller, as the neighbouring atoms rearrange to effectively 'screen' the migration of the vacancy.

+- Try changing the stiffness of the parallel and perpendicular springs (controlling the inter-replica nudging forces), what is the effect on the progression of the NEB calculation (to arrive at the chosen force tolerance)?

 **Questions**

 - How many replicas are enough?
-Check the convergence of the MEP with respect to number of replicas.
+Check the convergence of the MEP with respect to the number of replicas.
   <details>
   <summary>Click here for the answer</summary>
   Convergence with respect to replica count must be tested for each system and reaction.
 This can be checked practically through the following criteria: